CQCL/phir/phir_spec_qasm.md

 list of variables is used to be consistent with the measurement and foreign function syntax discussed below, as well as to leave open the possibility of supporting destructuring of tuples/arrays in the future.

-In PHIR, specific bits of an integer can be addressed in an array-like syntax, mirrionr the `a[0]` notation in OpenQASM 2.0.
+In PHIR, specific bits of an integer can be addressed in an array-like syntax, mirroring the `a[0]` notation in OpenQASM 2.0.
 To reference a bit of a variable in PHIR, use the structure `["variable_symbol", bit_index]`.
 The assignment structure then appears as: